Janderson9/Keymaps/README.md

 For clarity all keys with "/" are always "MacOS / Windows" Bottom row is:
 Function , ctrl , alt , [cmd / win] , space || space , [Right Command / Shift+tab(toggles overlay in steam)] , [cmd+c / ctrl+c] , [cmd+v / ctrl+v] , left, down, up

-Layer 3 (selectable with FN+RGUI) is the same as "Windows Mode" with different Macros on the right side.